Theater District in New York

 Broadway tours are an interesting way to learn more about the colourful area.
 Exploring Broadway alone is great, yet, if you are interested in learning the history, about the actors, buildings and their secret spots, I recommend that booking a guided walking tour of Broadway.

-Do you want to learn more about the in’s and outs of Broadway?
+Do you want to learn more about the ins and outs of Broadway?
 Take this Broadway Theater walking tour.
 In two hours the guide takes you through the history of Broadway.
-You visit all the major sites; from statues to souvenir stores and hear all the background stories along the way.
-In addition, the guide has a tablet full of pictures and videos to help recreate the stories.
+You visit all the major sites; from statues to theatre landmarks and hear all the background stories along the way.
 A must for true Broadway fans!

 In the middle of the Theater District lies Times Square.
-The popular New York tourist attraction with the red staircase, yellow cabs and bright lights.
+The popular New York tourist attraction with the red staircase, yellow cabs, and bright lights.
 Times Square is one of the most photographed spots in Manhattan.
 Consequently, it is often extremely busy and not everyone’s cup of tea.
 In fact, many New Yorkers will avoid this area completely.
 It is also the place where famous brands have their flagship stores and you can find most major restaurant and hotel chains.
-It’s also where I recommend to start the tour with Hop on Hop off bus as you’ll find the most empty buses.
-In addition, hidden in Times Square, are little gems you only see with a guide in tow, if you want to get the inside scoop, take this three hour tour of Times Square.
+It’s also where I recommend starting the tour with Hop on Hop off bus as you’ll find the most empty buses.
+In addition, hidden in Times Square, are little gems you only see with a guide in tow, if you want to get the inside scoop, take this three-hour tour of Times Square.